 Johnson & Johnson's brands include numerous household names of medications and first aid supplies.
 Among its well-known consumer products are the Band-Aid Brand line of bandages, Tylenol medications, Johnson's Baby products, Neutrogena skin and beauty products, Clean & Clear facial wash and Acuvue contact lenses.
 Johnson & Johnson's pharmaceutical arm is Janssen Pharmaceutica.

-Highest paying job titles at Johnson & Johnson include Scientist, Medical Director, and Manufacturing Engineer
+Highest paying job titles at Johnson & Johnson include Medical Director, Senior Scientist, and R&D Engineer